Chris-Delcuse/TI-Basic_OS-v3.10/AVANT_PROPOS.md

 As well as your prgm names,
 the use of,

-All the name functions into the CATALOG and system variables in the VAR-LINK menu, are to be banned as user variables name.
+"All the name functions into the CATALOG and system variables in the VAR-LINK menu, are to be banned as user variables name."

 In some cases: It may NOT crash the program but, due stability reasons, CONSIDERABLY increase the debugging time.